 - ⅓ cup almond flour

-- 2 Tbsp butter - cold and cut into pieces
+- 2 tablespoon butter - cold and cut into pieces

 - ⅓ cup slivered almonds

-- Preheat oven to 350 F. In a large bowl, mix together the eggs, maple syrup, coconut oil, almond milk, apple cider vinegar, vanilla extract, and almond extract until well combined.
+- Preheat oven to 350 F. In a large bowl, mix together the eggs, maple syrup, coconut oil, almond milk, apple cider vinegar, vanilla extract, and almond extract until well combined.2 eggs, ¼ cup maple syrup, 2 tablespoon coconut oil, 3 tablespoon almond milk, 1 tablespoon apple cider vinegar, 1 teaspoon vanilla extract, ½ teaspoon almond extract

-- Fold in the almond flour, tapioca flour, baking powder, and baking soda until the four is 90% combined.
+- Fold in the almond flour, tapioca flour, baking powder, and baking soda until the four is 90% combined.2 cup almond flour, ⅓ cup tapioca flour, 2 teaspoon baking powder, ½ teaspoon baking soda

 - Add the blackberries and fold a few more times to distribute.
-Set the bowl aside.
+Set the bowl aside.1 cups blackberries

 - In a separate bowl, mix together the almond flour and sugar.
-Add the cold butte pieces and press into the flour mixture with the back of a fork or using your hands.
+Add the cold butter pieces and press into the flour mixture with the back of a fork or using your hands.
 Continue to work the butter into the flour until most of the flour is incorporated into the butter.
-Add the slivered almonds and work into the butter a few times.
+Add the slivered almonds and work into the butter a few times.⅓ cup almond flour, 2 tablespoon sugar, 2 tablespoon butter, ⅓ cup slivered almonds

 - Line a muffin pan with liners and scoop the muffin batter into each liner, filling it almost all the way to the top.
 Sprinkle the almond streusel over top of each muffin and bake in the preheated oven for 28 - 32 minutes until golden brown on top.
 Let the muffins cool slightly for no more than 5 minutes before transferring them to a cooling rack.
 This is important!
 Don’t leave the muffins in the hot pan for too long or you will end up with soggy and wet muffin bottoms.